azu-lab/tilde_early_deadline_detector/README.md

 early_deadline_detector is for early deadline detection on the specified path.

-early_deadline_detector can be built with TILDE package.
+early_deadline_detector can be built in [TILDE](https://github.com/tier4/TILDE/tree/master/doc) package.

 ## Requirement